Prompt Engineering · OrevateAI

 Denim is typically made from cotton, a natural fiber that has a tendency to shrink when exposed to heat and moisture.
 When cotton fibers are woven into denim fabric, they are stretched.
 When you wash them with hot water, the fibers relax and revert to their original, unstretched state, causing the fabric to contract.
 The dryer, especially on high heat, amplifies this effect.

 Understanding this is key to knowing how much shrinkage you can realistically expect.
 Most shrinkage occurs in the first wash, particularly with 100% cotton, non-pre-shrunk denim.
 Blends with synthetic fibers like polyester tend to shrink less.
+As of April 2026, reports indicate that while advancements in fabric technology continue, the fundamental properties of cotton remain consistent in their response to heat and water.

 Important: Not all jeans are created equal.
 “Pre-shrunk” or “sanforized” denim has already undergone a process to minimize shrinkage.
 While you can still achieve some shrinkage, it will be less dramatic than with raw or unsanforized denim.
+Always check the care label for information about the denim’s treatment.

 The Hot Water Method: Your Go-To for Shrinking Jeans